Programs & Services in Outagamie County

 -

 The Counseling Clinic: Provides comprehensive counseling services for individuals of any age, families, and/or groups on a variety of relationship and mental health issues.
-Clinic is located at 1810 Appleton Road, Menasha.
+Clinic office is located at 1810 Appleton Road, Menasha.

 Children's Therapy: Provides outpatient counseling services with therapists trained specifically in children's issues.